WindyCitySDR/uhd-e300-dev/host/docs/gpsdo_x3x0.rst

 .. contents:: Table of Contents

-This application note describes the use of integrated GPS-disciplined oscillators with Ettus Research USRP devices.
+This application note describes the use of the board-mounted GPS Disciplined OCXO, as used with the USRP X300/X310.
+For information regarding the GPSDO that is compatible with the USRP N2xx or E1xx, please see 'this page<./gpsdo.html>'.

 ------------------------------------------------------------------------
 Specifications